 This solution addresses Key Issue #2.

 The PCF can subscribe to notifications from the EIF, e.g. Energy Consumption information at UE, S-NSSAI, PDU Session and Service Data Flow (e.g. per UE per application) granularity as described in clause 5.51 of TS 23.501 [2].

-Editor's note: It is FFS how to trigger the PCF to subscribe to notifications from the EIF.
+The PCF may decide to subscribe to notifications from the EIF based on operator policy (e.g. to perform policy control considering energy related information for specific area or time period), AF request (e.g. Energy indicator as specified in clause 6.1.2.4 of TS 23.503 [4]), or notifications of UE subscription data change (e.g. the value of Energy Saving indicator changes) from the UDR.

 The PCF may determine and update the following policies based on energy related subscription data (i.e. Energy Saving Indicator), notifications from the EIF and operator policy:

 - Access and mobility related policy, e.g. UE-AMBR, RFSP Index.